mmzaghlool/mmzaghlool/README.md

 ## CURRENTLY WORKING ON

 Currently, besides my day to day job, I'm working on a personal project in the finance category let's call it "budget manager" for now, an app to manage your personal budget with, tracking your money, categorize it, predict your upcoming expenses, and even calculate your loan or credit card or zakah.
-All in one app, I'm targeting it to be your financial advisor, If you have any ideas or suggestions contact me and let's discuss it ;)
+All in one app, I'm targeting it to be your financial advisor, If you have any ideas or suggestions contact me and let's discuss it 😉

+Next, I'm studying how to convert your personal financial advisor to your business financial advisor also, targeting small and medium businesses that have issues in financial management, I believe that not every business has the opportunity to have its own financial team, So how to fix this gap 🤔?
+Let's discuss it 😃

 ## REACH ME